nasccped/colgoterm/README.md

 # colgoterm

-A Go lang colored terminal printing
+A Go lang colored terminal printing.
+This is an simple app that prints colored flags into the terminal (similar to some `neofetch` display configs).